StoneT2000/rl-robotics-speedrun/README.md

 # RL Robotics Speedrun

-Speed-running solving robot manipulation tasks
+Speed-running solving robot manipulation tasks.
+Goal is to simply solve a list of tasks as fast as possible (attain 99% eval success rate) with RL + fixed dense rewards starting from weights from scratch.

 Inspired by the [great speedrunning work done for LLMs by Jordan et. al](https://github.com/KellerJordan/modded-nanogpt)